not-that-john-williams/vignette-api/README.md

 Counrties in the Americas with No Land Border

 Our assumption is correct.
-The vast majority of countries with no land border with another country are situated in the beautiful Caribbean Sea.
+The vast majority of countries with no land border with another nation are situated in the beautiful Caribbean Sea.

 ### Regional Blocs